Get more from your Personal Home Manager . . .

 While waiting for your well test results, to ensure safe drinking water for your family, you should only drink bottled water or water from a known, safe, source.
 Or if necessary, you can make water safe to drink by boiling the water for five minutes.
 All water tests should be conducted by a certified lab.
 After you receive your results, compare them to the drinking water standards for public systems by the EPA.

-And you might want to consider having a downhole inspection done of your well, by a contractor who uses an underwater camera (see costs and reviews of underwater cameras).
+And you might want to consider having a downhole inspection done of your well, by a contractor who uses an underwater camera.
 This can help ensure that you well still has tight construction and that the downhole equipment is working properly.

 WHAT TO WATCH FOR